U-Vox: Background

 Ure said in his autobiography about the album: "We should have called it U-Bend because it should have gone down the drain.
 It deserved to.
 It was an album that should never have been.
 During the recording of the album we were headless chickens, and our song ideas were splintered."

 On the European U-Vox Tour, that started 23 October in Gdansk, Ultravox toured as a seven-piece band, featuring Craig Armstrong on keyboards, Max Abbey from Swedish band Strasse on guitar, session drummer Pat Ahern (who played on Howard Devotos solo album Jerky Versions of the Dream) and Colin King, from Messengers on backing vocals.

 U-Vox was the last Ultravox album with Midge Ure before the band split after the tour.
 Future incarnations of the band in the 1990s would feature keyboardist Billy Currie as the lone original member, though the classic line-up of the band (including Cann and Ure) would reconvene in 2008 for a tour and recorded a new album, Brilliant, which was released in 2012.

+Stemming from the lack of success for Lament in America, U-Vox was not released by Chrysalis in the United States.